 Even with the relatively few ingredients in this recipe, it makes quite a party-sized bowlful, so go ahead, have a kale party!
 Or, more seriously, this would be a sturdy salad to share at a potluck.

-Make sure to massage the kale well to give it a great palatable texture, as described in step number one of the recipe.
+Make sure to massage the kale!
+Massaging kale gives it a much better mouth feel, as described in step number one of the recipe.
 If you’re unfamiliar with the whole concept, get some more tips in our article, How to Massage Kale.
 Bottled or homemade sesame-ginger salad dressing gives this dish its yum factor.